 If we email you a reminder regarding your annual exam or a needed test and you do not wish to have that done, please write back and let us know.
 Just say, “I don’t want my annual now.
 Contact me again in six months,” or something like that.
 Otherwise, we have no way of knowing whether you received that email or not.
 This forces us to contact you repeatedly when you don’t wish to hear from us.
 It also creates extra administrative overhead which detracts from patient care.

 If you are referred to a specialist and have trouble getting an appointment, please call us.
-It may not be ideal to just call another specialist that I don’t know and have not referred you to.
+It may not be ideal to just call another specialist that we don’t know and have not referred you to.
 We spend a lot of effort on these referrals and work to obtain VIP access for our patients.
 Your response, if frustrated by a front office person elsewhere, should be to call our office to help you.
 Patients sometimes discount these long-term referral relationships and what they mean for the quality of your care.
-It’s not wrong to see a specialist that a friend suggested, and maybe you will like this doctor better than the one I recommend, but I just want everyone to be aware that seeing a specialist outside of my regular referral patterns means that you are circumventing a system which is in place to promote better care and oversight.
-It’s not necessarily wrong to do so, but you are giving a little something up and I just want you to be aware.
+It’s not wrong to see a specialist that a friend suggested, and maybe you will like this doctor better than the one we recommend, but we just want everyone to be aware that seeing a specialist outside of our regular referral patterns means that you are circumventing a system which is in place to promote better care and oversight.
+It’s not necessarily wrong to do so, but you are giving a little something up and we just want you to be aware.

 Our on call system works well 99% of the time.
 But once or twice each year, there is some failure in the process.
 If you don’t hear back from the covering physician, please call our answering service again.
 If you still don’t hear back or if you have an urgent issue, please just go to the emergency room at any of the various Swedish campuses.
 Don’t delay care waiting to hear back from us.